quickwit-oss/tantivy/docs/tutorial.md

-# Indexing Wikipedia with Tantivy CLI interface
+% Tutorial: Indexing Wikipedia with Tantivy CLI

-## Introduction
+# Introduction

 In this tutorial, we will create a brand new index with the articles of English wikipedia in it.

-## Step 1 - Get tantivy CLI interface
+# Install

 There are two ways to get `tantivy`.
 If you are a rust programmer, you can run `cargo install tantivy`.
 Alternatively, if you are on `Linux 64bits`, you can download a static binary:  [binaries/linux_x86_64/](http://fulmicoton.com/tantivy/binaries/linux_x86_64/tantivy)

-## Step 2 - creating the index
+# Creating the index

 Create a directory in which your index will be stored.